 - Exercise to improve motion and strength and move fluid more efficiently

 - Skin care to maintain healthy tissue and prevent infection

-Skilled therapists with specialized training, including a LANA certified therapist, provide individualized care.
-Education is very important so that you learn how to manage your lymphedema independently.
+Experienced therapists with specialized training, and national certification (LANA), provide individualized care.
+Education is very important to learn how to manage your lymphedema independently and confidently.
 We also encourage you to bring a family member or friend to your treatment sessions to learn how to assist you as needed.

 To make an appointment:

 A referral from your healthcare provider is needed for treatment and payment by your insurance.
 Talk about your concerns with your provider and ask for a therapy referral.
-The Rehabilitation Department is located in the Northwest Pavilion of the hospital.
-To schedule an appointment, call 425.251.5165.
+The Rehabilitation Department is located in the Northwest Pavilion on the hospital campus.
+To schedule an appointment, please contact us.